ringcentral/ringcentral-embeddable/docs/disable-features.md

 ```

 Before we start to use Glip API, need to add `Glip` permission to your app in RingCentral Developer website.

+## Enable Conference invite feature

+Conference Invite feature will be deprecated in end of 2020.
+Now it is disabled by default.

+To enable it by passing `disableConferenceInvite=false` on adapter.js uri or iframe src uri as upper example.

 ## Enable Conference Call feature